opendilab/DI-engine-docs/source/20_spec/config_spec_en.rst

    -  Use secondary references to avoid circular import: i.e. use\ ``from ding.entry import serial_pipeline``\ instead of\ ``from ding.entry.serial_entry import serial_pipeline``

-   -  use \ ``[main_config, create_config]`` 以统一风格，如果算法需要调用其他 config，可以不遵循此In a unified style, if the algorithm needs to call other configs, this convention may not be followed. e.g. imitation The learning algorithm needs to introduce expert config, see the example of sql for details.
+   -  Use \ ``[main_config, create_config]`` in a uniform style, if the algorithm needs to call other configs, it is not necessary to follow this convention.
+For example, the imitation learning algorithm needs to introduce expert config, see the example of sqil for details.

    -  Each config must have a startup command written in a format similar to the following